-The lymphatic system is a series of “tubes” and glands (lymph nodes) in the body that are responsible for fighting infections and is an important part of the body’s immune system.
+The lymphatic system is a series of “tubes” and glands (lymph nodes) in the body.
+It is responsible for fighting infections and is an important part of the body’s immune system.

-The cells in the lymphatic system is a type of white blood cells called lymphocytes, which attack and destroy viruses, bacteria, etc. and are also active in cancer surveillance.
+The cells in the lymphatic system is a type of white blood cells called lymphocytes.
+These cells attack and destroy viruses, bacteria, etc. and are also active in cancer surveillance.

-The lymphatic system has its own circulatory system in which the lymphocytes travel around the body in a clear fluid called lymph.
+The lymphatic system has its own circulatory system.
+The lymphocytes travel around the body in a clear fluid called lymph.

 What is Lymphoma?